 Perhaps I could start with, “ Alfred, you’ve been cycling into work now for about 6 weeks every day unless it rains, right? ”.

-Then it’s over to Alfred – I’m not delivering a prepared speech, simple starting a discussion.
+Then it’s over to Alfred – I’m not delivering a prepared speech but simply starting a discussion.
 Alfred can either confirm or correct my data (perhaps it’s seven weeks?) or he could even guess where I’m going with this.
 He may have started to wonder about his sweat glands already, and so it’s not impossible that his response would be, “you’re going to tell me that I smell, right? ”.
 At this point, the difficult exchange is over and we’re back to a normal conversation.
 Job done.

 However, if he simply confirms my observation, then I need to go further.
 “Well, I notice on the days that you cycle, that you’ve been sweating.
 Have you noticed this yourself?”